stevengogogo/GensJulia/content/docs/bio.md

 **Resources**

 - [Wikipedia: list of RNA-Seq bioinformatics tools](http://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools), not many of which are in Julia but depending on the language, they may have an API.
-- [Data Analysis for Genomics](https://genomicsclass.github.io/book/) : This is entirely in R-language but learners can use it to learn Julia.
+- [Data Analysis for Genomics](https://genomicsclass.github.io/book/) : using R but FYI.

 ## Metabolic networks